 What did those teams have in common?
 Legendary coaches, in Vicente del Bosque and van Gaal, plus a squad brimming with elite young talent and a sprinkling of quality veterans.
 For Real, youngsters such as Iker Casillas, Raúl and Nicolas Anelka mixed with established stars like Roberto Carlos and Fernando Hierro.
 For Ajax, homegrown products such as Frank and Ronald de Boer, Edgar Davids, Clarence Seedorf and Marc Overmars joined forces with older heroes like Danny Blind and Frank Rijkaard.
 They mastered the blend and achieved success that simply wasn’t expected.

 However, as a consequence of constant upheaval due to lack of financial clout, the modern day Ajax is getting younger, as the ultimate goal moves further away.
-In the past five seasons, the average ages of Ajax’s oldest lineup has fallen every year, from 26.1 in 2011-12 to 23.6 this campaign.
+In the past five seasons, the average ages of Ajax’s oldest line-up has fallen every year, from 26.1 in 2011-12 to 23.6 last campaign.
 PSV experienced a similar trend, from 27.2 in 2011-12 to 23.7 last year, before a rebound to 25 this term.

 Whilst average age alone doesn’t guarantee success – a club could build a team of mediocre 28-year-olds and achieve nothing – there is a clear gap between the usual age of an Ajax or PSV lineup and that of a typical Champions League winner.
 In broad terms, the average Ajax team is 2.2 years adrift of the target, with PSV 1.6 years short.
 Essentially, due to finances, they aren’t able to keep hold of players until their optimum age, hence a lack of sustained contention in Europe.